skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   see the section on ``HARDWARE STATE`` below.
 This option may be used multiple times.

+--tape-name NAME
+  Specify the name of a TAP/TZX file in a zip archive.
+By default, the first TAP/TZX file found in the zip archive is selected.

 --tape-start BLOCK
   Start the tape at this block number.
 In a TAP/TZX file, the first block is number 1, the second is 2, etc.